-The Bonds are being issued to provide funds to (i) refund, on a current basis, certain of the outstanding Cambrian School District General Obligation Bonds, Election of 2014, Series 2014 (the "Prior Bonds"); and (ii) pay certain costs of issuance of the Bonds.
+The Bonds are being issued to provide funds to (i) finance the specific school facilities projects set forth in the ballot measure approved by the District's voters at an election held on November 3, 2020; and (ii) pay certain costs of issuance of the Bonds.
 See "The Bonds - Purpose of the Bonds."